rvaiya/warpd/man.md

 	*-c*, *--config* <config file>: Use the provided config file.

+Mode Flags:

 	*--hint*: Run warpd in (daemonless) hint mode.

-The exit code corresponds to oneshot button used to terminate warpd (or 0 in the case of the exit key).
+	*--hint2*: Run warpd in 2 stage hint mode.

 	*--grid*: Run warpd in grid mode.

 	*--normal*: Run warpd in normal mode.

-	*--oneshot*: Exit warpd on a button press and print the coordinates to stdout (useful for scripting).
+	*--oneshot*: When paired with one of the mode flags, exit warpd as soon as the mode is complete (i.e don't drop into normal mode).
+Principally useful for scripting.

+	*--move '<x> <y>'*: Move the pointer to the specified coordinates.

+	*--click <button>*: Send a mouse click corresponding to the supplied button and exit.
+May be paired with --move.

 # DESCRIPTION